The role and duties of the management committee

 - the committee member serves on the committee for two associations that are competing for the same tender or grant.

-For example, in a junior sports club, committee members are likely to have children who participate and, as a result, an interest in matters such as team selection, coaching and scheduling of matches.
-That would not ordinarily be a situation requiring declaration of an interest, but in the event that a committee member has a child who has been singled out for potential disciplinary action or for consideration for a substantial prize or sponsorship, then it would be appropriate for the committee member to declare a conflict of interest with regard to any consideration of that matter.
+It must be remembered that not all personal interests are ‘material’ in the context of the decision being made and common sense should apply.
+For example: in a junior sports club, committee members are likely to have children who participate and as a result have an interest in matters such as team selection, coaching and scheduling of matches.
+These situations would not ordinarily require declaration of an interest, but should a committee member have a child who has been singled out for disciplinary action or to receive a substantial prize, then it would be appropriate for the committee member to declare a conflict of interest with regard to any consideration of that matter.

-- the committee member with the conflict of interest must not discuss or vote on the contract; and

-- the committee member with the conflict of interest must leave the meeting while the matter is being considered.
+- the committee member with the conflict of interest must not discuss or vote on the contract and must leave the meeting while the matter is being considered.